mcarvin8/xml-disassembler/README.md

 ## Template & License

-This project was created from a template by [Allan Oricil](https://github.com/AllanOricil) and licensed under ISC.
-The original [ISC license](https://github.com/AllanOricil/js-template/blob/main/LICENSE) remains in this project.
+This project is based on a template by [Allan Oricil](https://github.com/AllanOricil) and licensed under the ISC license.
+The original code remains under the [ISC license](https://github.com/mcarvin8/xml-disassembler/blob/main/LICENSE.isc).

-This specific project is licensed under the [MIT license](https://github.com/mcarvin8/xml-disassembler/blob/main/LICENSE.md).
+All contributions specific to the `xml-disassembler` is licensed under the [MIT license](https://github.com/mcarvin8/xml-disassembler/blob/main/LICENSE.md).